Nidhibhide/amazonClone/README.md

 ## Contribution
 Feel free to contribute to this project.
 Fork the repo, create a new branch, and submit a pull request.

-## License
-This project is open-source and available under the MIT License.

----

-This README provides a structured overview of the Amazon Clone project, including folder organization, installation steps, Git commands, and deployment instructions.